Slavko Kvaternik: World War II

 After the German invasion of the Kingdom of Yugoslavia on 6 April 1941, the Ustaše formed their government with Ante Pavelić as leader.
 Four days later Kvaternik proclaimed the establishment of the Independent State of Croatia (NDH) and formed the first Ustasha government.
 At the same time, at Kvaternik's request, Vladko Maček (the leader of the Croatian Peasant Party, who had refused to cooperate with the Germans when they requested he lead the new nation) told the people to cooperate with the new regime.

 Kvaternik's position at this time was commander-in-chief of the Croatian Armed Forces.
 This carried the title of vojskovođa (marshal).
+He was also the second-most powerful man in the state, even though he was only one of the members of the "Doglavnik's Council" (Doglavničko vijeće).
 The Croatian Home Guard was established on 11 April.
-He stayed at this position until his retirement on 4 January 1943.
+He stayed in his position until his retirement on 4 January 1943.
+In May 1942 Kvaternik ordered the deportation of Serbs from 12 villages in Petrinja County and 6 villages in Glina County to Jasenovac and Stara Gradiška concentration camps.
+From Petrinja County villages 1200-1250 people were deported to concentration camps, while from Glina County at least 471 of those deported died in Ustaše concentration camps.

 He was awarded the 1st Class Cross of the Military Order of the Iron Trefoil during his service to the NDH.
 This award gave him the title of vitez (knight), which is sometimes included in his name.